sheltonkertich/sheltonkertich/README.md

 ## Hi there 👋

+Don't mind the many commits — during setup, I found a better way to do things.
+If you're going to do something, do it right.
+Check out my bio to learn more about me, and feel free to reach out!

 - 🔭 I’m currently working on a Fullstack nestjs, reactAdmin and React Native application
 - 🌱 I’m currently learning Backend technologies, Optimizations techniques, Scaling and Best coding practices